mcspidy/knowely_django/README.md

 python manage.py runserver                  # ctrl-c to exit when running in terminal

 python manage.py startapp app_name          # To add a new app to the project
-                                            # REMEMBER to add the new app to the INSTALLED_APPS, it's required.
+                                            # REMEMBER to add the new app to the INSTALLED_APPS,
+                                            # It's required.
 ```

 #### Django Links